FireDiscordBot/docs/README.md

 {% hint style="warn" %}
 I've tried my best to ensure that setting a reminder for the date where the daylight savings swap occurs does not result in the wrong time but there may be some timezones where it fails to properly account for it

-Thankfully, this is only an issue for two of 365/366 days in the year so I'd consider it a low priority issue.
+Thankfully, this is only an issue for two of 365/366 days in the year so I consider it a low priority issue.
 Timezones suck and daylight savings sucks more
 {% endhint %}

 ## Wednesday, November 29 2023